Great Falls Lacrosse Association (GFLA) needs support from the Great Falls lacrosse community to fund the re-turfing of our home field, Nike 4.

 The second key to our success is our incredible, modern, lighted turf field, Nike 4.
 Anybody whose children play travel lacrosse knows how difficult it is to find quality field space at convenient times and locations.
 Ten years ago, the prior generation of GFLA leadership raised $1 million to build Nike 4, in partnership with Fairfax County.
 Thanks to the generosity of the Great Falls community, that debt was retired several years ago.
 As a result, Great Falls has its own beautiful field space, as good or better than any travel or rec program in the DC area, available every weeknight from 4:30 to 9, and all day on weekends, right in our backyard.
 Great Falls’ remarkable success in lacrosse can be traced directly to such quality space being readily available.

 It was planned that the turf would be replaced in approximately ten years, but the county determined that the re-turf needs to be done a year earlier than expected, and supply chain issues are forcing us to sign a contract right away.
 The net effect of these developments is that we need funds on an expedited basis.
 Great Falls is required to contribute $100,000 promptly, in order to maintain our permits for future seasons.

-Please donate in our 'Nike 4 Field Replacement Fund' tab (or click here) and thank you in advance for your generous donation to keep this critical resource for our kids and families available!
+Please DONATE and thank you in advance for your generous donation to keep this critical resource for our kids and families available!